ishitadatta/Studee/README.md

  1. Upload profile picture
  2. View total credits
  3. View user email id
- 4. Update bio
+ 4. Update user bio
- 5. Choose to cancel or save current changes
+ 5. Choose to cancel or save current changes of edit profile details

 ### Clubs
 Students and teachers can create and join clubs and organise and attend events of the club
  1. Create a club (club name, club description, approval required)
  2. Student founders must have high credits (30 credits required to create a club)
  3. Teacher club founders can create clubs without having minimum credit requirement
- 4. Make creater of the club, the founder of a club
+ 4. Assign creater of the club as the founder of a club
- 5. Create an event (event name, date, location, duration, description)
+ 5. Club founders can create an event (event name, date, location, duration, description)
  6. Show calendar with event date
  7. Allow members to join a club
  8. List current members of the club
  9. Send teacher approval request for joining club
  10. Teacher approval notification
+ 11. Attend an event
+ 12. Skip an event
- 11. Cancel an event
+ 13. Cancel an event
- 12. Club founders can delete a club
+ 14. Club founders can delete a club
- 13. Display club member details regarding vaccination (if all members are vaccinated)
+ 15. Display club member details regarding vaccination (if all members are vaccinated)
- 14. Leave a club
+ 16. Leave a club

 ## Other Features
 1. Responsive to device resolution
 2. Minimise and maximise dashboard side drawer
 3. Change password
 4. Delete account

  # Installation
 1) Install python3